Our Support Services

 Sharing our stories, actively listening to others, and exploring the thoughts and feelings that surface with the death of a loved one.
 These are an integral part of the healing process.

-BFO-Toronto’s one-to-one sessions and peer support groups are based on a Peer Support Model where people with similar grief experiences can come together to share, reflect, grow, support and inspire.
+BFO-Toronto’s FREE one-to-one sessions and peer support groups are based on a Peer Support Model where people with similar grief experiences can come together to share, reflect, grow, support and inspire.
 There is something powerful about being with people who just “get it.”

 Please fill out this form to join the waitlist for one of our groups and schedule a one-to-one session: Online Intake Form.
 For any other questions about our support services please email us at info@bfotoronto.ca and a member of our staff will be in touch.